Pierre-D-G/Reduxstagram-Backend-API/README.md

-# Reduxtagram API
+# Reduxstagram API
-> Instagram API clone
+> Reduxstagram Backend API for Wesbro' Learn Redux course

-An API created to clone a portion of Instagram's backend.
+An API created for Wesbos' [Learn Redux][https://learnredux.com/] to simulate a real backend api to retrieve data from instead of json files.

 ## Developing